-MADISON, N.J.—Quest Diagnostics Incorporated, a cancer diagnostics company, recently announced that its ColoVantage test has been approved by New York State's Department of Health for testing on samples of patients in the state.
+MADISON, N.J.—Quest Diagnostics Incorporated, the world's leading cancer diagnostics company, recently announced that its ColoVantage test has been approved by New York State's Department of Health for testing on samples of patients in the state.
 It is believed to be the first molecular colorectal cancer detection method that employs a venal blood specimen to be approved by the state.

 "ColoVantage is a convenient, noninvasive option for the millions of patients 50 years of age and older who resist testing by recommended screening methods," said Jon R. Cohen, MD, senior vice president and chief medical officer, Quest Diagnostics.
 "As a technique that patients may actually use, ColoVantage is arguably the first practical testing option to promote meaningful cancer evaluation among this large underserved population.
 It is fitting that March, colorectal cancer awareness month, marks the date our test met New York's rigorous regulatory criteria."